Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{odern} power grids span large geographic areas and are becoming more complex due to integration of renewable energy resources and control devices, e.g., inverters~\cite{DOE_report}.
+Solving power flow and optimization problems over many operating scenarios with full network models can become computationally challenging.
 Network reduction techniques are designed to mitigate this complexity by simplifying large networks while preserving essential system characteristics.
 Unfortunately, key operational characteristics, such as line flows and nodal voltages, are prone to inaccuracies in reduced networks relative to the original networks.
-Consequently, network reduction involves a trade-off between accuracy and the level of reduction, and the choice of an appropriate reduction technique depends on the relative importance of these metrics.
+Consequently, network reduction involves a trade-off between accuracy and the level of reduction.
+In this paper, we focus on network reduction for steady-state applications, particularly power flow and optimal power flow (OPF) studies.

-One method for network reduction is bus aggregation.
-This approach clusters buses that share similar characteristics, such as buses with similar power transfer distribution factors (PTDFs), which indicate that injections at these buses have similar effects on branch flows~\cite{1525117, 6126010, 6917217}.
-However, methods based on PTDFs neglect voltage deviations and have limited applicability in distribution feeders.
+Several transmission network reduction methods preserve selected branch flows.
+For instance, bus aggregation methods cluster nodes with similar power transfer distribution factors (PTDFs) so that injections at each group have comparable effects on flows~\cite{PTDF_2012, PTDF_2015}.
+Similarly,~\cite{benjamin} group neighboring nodes by their contributions to congested lines in a DC OPF problem~\cite{benjamin}.
+Optimization-based and data-driven methods tune susceptances or nodal injections so that the reduced model reproduces the DC flow response of the original system~\cite{Taheri_parameter_learning_2024, Zhu_Optimization_DC_NR_2018, Ribeiro_DD_TNR_2024}.
+These methods are practical when preserving flows on a set of branches is the primary objective.
+However, methods based on PTDFs or DC power flow generally neglect voltage deviations and have limited applicability in distribution feeders~\cite{Bolognani_2016}.

-Another network reduction approach is bus elimination, which is based on methods such as Ward~\cite{6444973} or Kron reduction~\cite{6316101}.
-This approach includes selecting a set of nodes to keep in the reduced network.
-For example,~\cite{8370048} partitions networks and separates important bus pairs into different clusters, then applies Kron reduction to reduce non-border buses within clusters.
-However, the reduction here is prioritized based on nodal degree and not based on an error metric, which might degrade the accuracy of the reduced model.

-In addition to aggregation and elimination techniques, a range of data-driven, machine learning, and optimization-based approaches have been proposed for network reduction.
-Data-driven methods typically construct reduced models by fitting network parameters to match full-system responses across representative scenarios~\cite{10122726,10106204,10472173}.
-Similarly, optimization-based approaches usually aim to preserve specific characteristics, such as PTDF or impedance behaviors~\cite{8017469,6815723}.
-However, such methods rely on a predetermined set of nodes or lines and lack the explicit ability to manage the balance between network complexity and voltage accuracy.

-An Inversion Reduction method is proposed in~\cite{8476230} and~\cite{7976321} for distribution networks reduction.
-In both works, the user must predefine a set of salient buses to retain in the grid, and voltage accuracy is evaluated after the reduction rather than enforced during the process.
-As a result, the method cannot manage trade-offs between network size and voltage accuracy.